ibm-cloud-docs/hpc-ibm-spectrumlsf/before_deploying.md

 * Through a VPN gateway.
 If you select a value **true** for the `vpn_enabled` deployment input variables, then it results in the creation of a VPN gateway.
 If not specified, this deployment value is set to **false**.

-If you do not want to create the floating IP during the cluster creation, then you need to manually delete and reattach the IP before any further operation.
+If you do not want to create the floating IP during the cluster creation, then you should manually delete and reattach the IP before any further operation.
 {: note}

 * The values for `remote_allowed_ips` must be provided to identify a list of IP addresses of systems that can access the bastion node.
 From the bastion node, you can SSH into the primary management or login nodes, and from there, you can access compute nodes that are active in the cluster.